 The Care Act 2014 acknowledges that family carers need to be better supported to continue in their caring role.
 Local councils and health organisations are now required to promote the wellbeing of all carers, ensure that information, advice and support is available, and to prevent, reduce or delay unpaid carers reaching a crisis point.
-Our clinical services have a responsibility to provide carers with information and support to help them care for the cared for person who is using Cambridgeshire and Peterborough Foundation Trust services.
 The Care Act 2014 legally entitles all carers to a carer assessment if they would like one.
 You are also able to request a review of your needs at any time should your circumstances change.

 The Children and Family Act 2014 entitles all young carers under the age of 18 to a Young Carers Needs Assessment.
 Young carers approaching their eighteenth birthday are entitled to a Young Adults Transition Assessment.
 The aim of this assessment is to help young carers consider what support they need for the future.